rust-lang/rust-forge/src/governance/council.md

 - Participating in contract negotiations on behalf of the Project with third parties (e.g. accepting resources provided to the Project).
 - Decisions touching on Project-relevant controversial aspects of politics, personal safety, or other topics in which people may not be safe speaking freely in public.
 - Discussing whether and why a team or individual needs help and support, which may touch on personal matters.
-- Any decision that this RFC or future Council policy specifies as a private decision.
+- Any decision that this document or future Council policy specifies as a private decision.

 The Council may pull in members of other teams for private discussions leading to either a private or public decision, unless doing so would more broadly expose private information disclosed to the Council without permission.
 When possible, the Council should attempt to pull in people or teams affected by a decision.
 This also provides additional oversight.